To invest through Thrive you need to understand the following important risks:

-Investment, whether in new or existing businesses, carries high risks as well as the possibility of high rewards.
+You could lose all of your money invested in this product.
+We offer high-risk investments which are much riskier than a savings account.
 Accordingly each investor should consider very carefully whether such investments are suitable in the light of personal circumstances and commitments and the financial resources available to each Investor.
 Thrive does not promise any return on investment nor that the value of any investment will be maintained.
 Engaging in any investment activity may expose you to a significant risk of losing all of your investment.

 Most of the investee companies which are listed on Thrive’s website are new companies with limited if any track record.
 These companies will provide information such as their business plan and financial forecasts.
 Please be warned that these documents are not guarantees that the relevant company can achieve what it is hoping to do.
 Equally the information provided may state certain facts and statements, and again please be warned that Thrive is not responsible for checking the accuracy of these facts and statements (which may not always prove to be true or complete).

 If a company you invest in fails, neither the company – nor Thrive – will pay back your investment.

 You are not covered by the Financial Services Compensation Scheme

 This platform is for making investments.
 Investments are not covered by the Financial Services Compensation Scheme.
 Before it is invested or once the proceeds of investments are returned, your money will be held by the money recipient in a client account and subject to separate protections applicable to credit unions and banks.

 As an investor you should be aware that no established market exists for the trading of shares in private companies (which the companies that are listed on the Thrive’s website are), and such shares are not easily realisable.
 It must be appreciated that there could be difficulty in selling such investments at a reasonable price and, in some circumstances, it may be difficult to sell them at any price.

 Lack of dividends